 When are the NCAA Wrestling Championships?
-The 2022 NCAA Championships will be held at Little Caesars Arena in Detroit Michigan on March 17-19.
+The 2023 NCAA Championships will be held at the BOK Center in Tulsa, Oklahoma on March 16-18.
 Keep reading to find out about future sites for the NCAA Championships and other key details.

 Details on This Year’s Championships

 33 wrestlers in each bracket will compete in ten weight classes (125 lbs, 133, 141, 149, 157, 165, 174, 184, 197, and 285) to determine the NCAA Champion.
 As wrestlers progress through the tournament they will gain points for their team to determine the NCAA Team Champion.
-Last year the Iowa Hawkeyes won the team portion of the tournament, out-scoring Penn State 129 points to 113.5 points.
+The Penn State Nittany Lions won the team portion of the 2022 NCAA tournament, out-scoring Iowa 131.5 points to 95 points.

 Future Championship Sites

 This is a chart with all future dates and sites of the upcoming NCAA Wrestling Championships.
 In recent years, St. Louis, Pittsburgh, and Cleveland, and have all hosted the premiere sporting event for college wrestling.
 Typically, the Championships take place during the third weekend of March.

 |2023||Tulsa, OK||BOK Center||March 16-18, 2023||Oklahoma State|

 |2025||Philadelphia, PA||Wells Fargo Center||March 20-22, 2025||UPenn, Drexel|